shoco-ai/truffles/README.md

 Current development focuses on:
 - Improving current tools
 - Extending the functionality
-- Optimizing performance of `ContextManager`
+- Optimizing performance of `StoreManager`